Jwoliv/RESTful-Library/README.md

     "books": []
 }
 ```
-* Request for create a new book
+:loudspeaker: Request for create a new book

 ```POST```
 ```